-We feed the prompt \texttt{``<BOS> I think that''} to the model while steering with a feature during inference.
-To control the steering's strength, we perform a grid search over seven target values of KL divergence between the output logits from a standard forward pass and from an intervened pass where we amplify the feature \cite{paulo2024automatically}.
+We evaluate whether MLP features discovered by \texttt{SNMF} causally influence the model's output in a concept-consistent manner \citep{paulo2024automatically, gur2025enhancing, wu2025axbenchsteeringllmssimple}.
+To this end, we prompt the model with \texttt{``<BOS> I think that''}, while steering with a feature during inference.
+To control the steering strength, we perform a grid search over seven target values of KL divergence between the output logits of a standard forward pass and of an intervened pass where the feature is amplified \cite{paulo2024automatically}.
 As some features may suppress a concept rather than promote it, we consider both the feature $\mathbf{f}$ and its negation $-\mathbf{f}$.
-For each KL divergence value and sign, we sample 8 generations, to obtain an overall of 112 completions.
+For each KL divergence value and sign, we sample 8 generations, to obtain a total of 112 completions.

 Next, we prompt GPT-4o-mini \cite{openai2024gpt4ocard} to score each generated continuation along two axes: \textit{concept expression} (concept score) and \textit{fluency} (fluency score).\footnote{We omit the instruct score used in \citet{wu2025axbenchsteeringllmssimple} as we evaluate base models rather than instruction tuned.} We use the evaluation prompts by \citet{wu2025axbenchsteeringllmssimple}, where each axis is scored from 0-2.
 For each feature, we take the best result over KL/sign combinations.
 We report two scores: (a) the concept score, which evaluates how well the generated completions align with the target concept, and (b) the harmonic mean of the concept and fluency scores, which quantifies how effectively a feature can steer the model's generation toward the target concept while preserving output coherence.
-We exclude fluency scores from the main figure as they are less informative in isolation.
-Fluency scores are provided in \S\ref{apx:details_causality}.
+Fluency scores are less informative in isolation and are reported in \S\ref{apx:details_causality}.